 If you have questions regarding the placement process, please contact the Mathematics Specialist at your child's school.

 Timeline: 5th Grade Year

-- Teacher Recommendation Rubric is completed by 5th grade teacher.
+- Teacher Recommendation Rubric is completed by each 5th-grade teacher.

-Mid June: - Middle schools review the information provided by the Elementary Schools and make the final recommendation for student placement.
+Late May - Middle schools review the information provided by the elementary schools and make the final recommendation for student placement.

-Late June: - Notification letters are mailed home by the middle school.
+Early June - Notification letters are mailed home by the middle schools.